Twiddlle/acl-nest/readme.md

 ```

 ### Direct call of AccessControlService logic
-Sometimes you need to check permission in deep context of your application.
+Sometimes you need to check permission in the profound context of your application.
-In this case you can use AccessControlService directly.
+In this case, you can use AccessControlService directly.
 Just inject AccessControlService.
 ```typescript
 @Controller()
 export class YourController {